icopy-site/awesome/docs/awesome/awesome-wardley-maps.md

 Blog posts and other interesting examples of Wardley maps.
 Ordered by date, newest first.
 - [Zalando, a Wardley map about how they play the game](https://joapen.com/blog/2021/09/16/zalando-a-wardley-map-about-how-they-play-the-game/) - By Joaquín Peña Fernández.
 Sep 16, 2021.
 - [Those virtual battlegrounds…](https://swardley.medium.com/those-virtual-battlegrounds-feb3da18e0f0) - Why video games will become a new battleground for the soul of a country by Simon Wardley.
 Sep 8, 2021.
+- [Skills as a System](https://www.linkedin.com/pulse/skills-system-guy-dickinson/) the way we use job rolesis prone to bias, blocks innovation, and slows down organisations. by Guy Dickinson.
+June 13, 2021
 - [Digital Sovereignty](https://swardley.medium.com/digital-sovereignty-17853157e40a) - Look before you leap by Simon Wardley.
 Oct 22, 2020.
 - [How to use Wardley Mapping to understand how you deliver customer value](https://medium.com/@stephanwillemse/how-to-use-wardley-mapping-to-understand-how-you-deliver-customer-value-43abdad264cf) - Sep 15, 2020.
 - [The What, The Why and Some How of Wardley Mapping](https://www.infoq.com/presentations/interview-wardley-maps/) - A conversation with Simon Wardley.
 Aug 4, 2020.